ClearSkyDev/clearsky_photo_reports/README.md

 The app tracks key inspection tasks such as uploading photos, filling out metadata and capturing a signature.
 Progress can be viewed from the "View Checklist" button on the Send Report screen and a summary is included in the generated HTML/PDF reports.

+## Photo Notes

+Each photo can include an optional inspector note.
+Tap a photo in the upload screen to add or edit a note.
+Notes appear under the image in generated reports and are exported with the report data.

 ## Report Finalization

 After exporting, inspectors can lock a report from the Send Report screen.
 Finalized reports cannot be edited but can still be exported or shared.
 A "FINALIZED" banner and lock icon identify locked reports in the history list and preview.